tkreuziger/comfyui-claude/README.md

 ## Setup

 You can find the node in the ComfyUI package registry via its name "ComfyUI Claude" and install it from there.
-Alternativeyl, clone the repository into your custom nodes folder and install the requirements:
+Alternatively, clone the repository into your custom nodes folder and install the requirements:

 ```bash